Dashboard Design and Adoption: How to Make Business Impact (NEW)

 - Reasons affecting poor dashboard design and adoption

-- The elements of good dashboard design
+- The elements of ensuring dashboard business value and bridging data to profit

 - What an actionable dashboard looks like